bioinfoMMS/EvalDNA/README.md

 If the reads have already be mapped to the assembly of interest, one can set 'bam_file_provided' to yes and provide the BAM file path with the 'location_of_bam' parameter.

-If you want to use EvalDNA just to produce continuity metrics such as N50, total length etc., you cant set the 'runReapr' parameter to no.
+If you want to use EvalDNA just to produce continuity metrics such as N50, total length etc., you can set the 'runReapr' parameter to no.

 Note: To run the scoring model, running Reapr is required.